 To ensure that you get the most qualified participants for your study, you'll want to make sure you do not give away too much information upfront.
 This allows the screener to filter out people who would not be a good fit for your study, and highlight those who would be better qualified.

 Let's look at an example.
 A researcher is interested in speaking to people who pay and use for Music4U, an online music streaming service.
 Rather than sharing this goal upfront, they should take this approach during setup:

 Description: We are interested in speaking to individuals who download or stream music.

 Potential Screener Question: "Which if the following streaming music services do you currently pay for and use regularly?
 Please select all that apply."

 This keeps the type of service you are looking for a secret while you collect honest answers from respondents.

 If you are recruiting professionals, it is okay to be more clear about what you are looking for.
-Use your screener to including questions regarding proficiencies, experience, and understanding of their profession.
+Use your screener to include questions regarding proficiencies, experience, and understanding of their profession.
 You can even ask for their LinkedIn profile if you'd like to review it.

 Let's imagine a researcher is looking for respondents who are iPhone users.

-Here's an example of a poorly formatted questions:
+Here's an example of poorly formatted questions: